 Climate Resilience Project of the Year

-Written agreement of the Commissioning Authority, the lead contractor and the lead engineer/architect is required to complete submission of the entry.
+Agreement of the client, lead contractor and lead engineer/architect is required to complete submission of the entry.

 Shortlisted projects in this category will be judged by site visit from our judging panel.

 - A precis version of the full name of the project as it may appear in Awards marketing material (no more than 5 words)

 - The full and proper name of the project and a brief description of what the project is with a focus on the outcome (50 words max)